 Intrado Comm contends that a §251(c) agreement is appropriate since its service offering meets the definition of "telephone exchange service."
 It believes AT&T is obligated to offer it cost-based, unbundled access to the elements it wants pursuant to §251(c) of the Act.
-(Intrado Comm BR at 5) AT&T disagrees with both assertions.
-(AT&T BR at 5)
+AT&T disagrees with both assertions.

 AT&T believes Intrado Comm's "Intelligent Emergency Network" service is not a "telephone exchange service," and as such, the consideration of interconnection with Intrado Comm pursuant to §251(c) is moot.
 AT&T summarily contends that Intrado Comm is not providing "telephone exchange service" subject to any portion of §251(c), and is therefore not entitled to a §251(c) interconnection agreement.
 AT&T further states that "the proper denial of this request obviates the need to entertain any of the other issues in this proceeding."
-(AT&T BR at 6)